Information for Prospective Artifact Donors

 1) Berea College and the Loyal Jones Appalachian Center are not museums.
 While we apply museum-standards to the care and management of our collections, there are many things we do differently than a typical museum.

 2) The Loyal Jones Appalachian Center manages two active artifact collections: The Appalachian Studies Teaching Collection and the Berea College History Collection.
-Donations must fit within one of these collections.
+Artifact donations must fit into one of these collections.
+There area other collections on campus.
 Gifts of art are typically handled by the Art Program.
 Gifts of documents, photographs, sound recordings, video recordings, books, and manuscripts are typically handled by Hutchins Library Special Collections & Archives Department.

 3) We gratefully accept donations of artifacts that we believe will enhance our collections.
 However, we are very selective.
 Each of our collections has specific goals and there are limits on space and funds.